 Additionally, all Alcatel-Lucent products that emit radio frequency (RF) energy must comply with country-specific regulations for human exposure to RF emissions in the manufacturing and product-use phases.
 Compliance is determined either by analytical assessment or measurement of propagated RF energy.
 Finally, our company requirement dictates that all electronic waste is shipped to processing facilities that have passed our EHS liability assessment.
 Unless otherwise specified, all electronic waste is processed to recover as much of its recyclable material as possible.

 We closely follow health and regulatory issues related to wireless communications, including those associated with the electromagnetic environment.
-This effort has been recognized by third parties such as the Dow Jones Sustainability Index, which since 2006 has consistently assigned Alcatel-Lucent the highest score achievable in the electromagnetic fields category.
+This effort has been recognized by third parties such as the Dow Jones Sustainability Index, which since 2006 has assigned Alcatel-Lucent the highest score achievable in the electromagnetic fields category.
 We actively contribute to the international standardization bodies that develop exposure assessment standards.
-We ensure our product portfolio — including macro cells, small cells and WiFi — complies with national and international standards and regulations on human exposure.
+We ensure that our product portfolio — including macro cells, small cells and Wi-Fi — complies with national and international standards and regulations on human exposure.

-Scientific knowledge about Electromagnetic Environment
+Scientific knowledge about electromagnetic environment

 As outlined in the WHO’s Fact Sheet 304: "Considering the very low exposure levels and research results collected to date, there is no convincing scientific evidence that the weak radio frequency signals from base stations and wireless networks cause adverse health effects."
 This statement applies to all mobile and wireless network technologies implemented by Alcatel-Lucent, including CDMA, GSM, W-CDMA/UMTS, LTE and Wi-Fi.